 - It is a great insulator because it regulates soil temperature.
 Keeps roots cool in the summer and warm in the winter.
 (This reduces plant stress.)

 - Acts as a natural barrier to prevent weeds from sprouting and competing for resources with plants.
 How?
 By obstructing sunlight.
-It will be easier to get rid of the few weeds that do grow.
+Getting rid of the few weeds will be easier.
 (This saves you time.)

 - Boosts biological activity in your soil.
 How?
 By providing food for beneficial microorganisms and earthworms.